 13b.
 You can search for public domain images from within your document.

-The Research sidebar has a few extra search options, one of them being image search (by licence!).
+Research Explore sidebar has a few extra search options, one of them being image search (by licence!).
 You can drag the images you find into your document.
 They’ll even appear with a footnote linking to the source.
-Add “unsplash” or “pixabay” to your keyword for the best results. ;)
+Add “unsplash” or “pixabay” to your keyword to find public domain images.

 13c.
 You can search your Google Drive from within your document.